-Regulatory asset - As a rate regulated entity, the Corporation has ratemaking authority to allow recovery of its costs of operations.
-The regulatory asset reflects the expected future recovery through rates of bond issuance costs.
-The asset is being amortized over the life of the associated bonds.
+Regulatory assets - As a rate regulated entity, the Corporation has ratemaking authority to allow recovery of its costs of operations.
+The regulatory assets reflect the expected future recovery through rates of bond issuance costs.
+Regulatory assets are amortized over the life of the associated bonds for the 2006A, 2006B, and 2006C issues.
+Regulatory assets created by the 2017A bonds are amortized over the 5-year period from issuance to the mandatory redemption date.

-Costs recoverable from future billings - The long term Gas Supply Contracts establish a pricing mechanism outlining the methods for billing Members and Project Participants for gas supply services provided under the contract.
+Costs recoverable from future billings - The long-term Gas Supply Contracts establish a pricing mechanism outlining the methods for billing Members and Project Participants for gas supply services provided under the contract.
 Expenses in excess of amounts currently billable to the Members and Project Participants will be recovered from future billings and are classified as noncurrent assets.

-Amortization - Bond premiums are amortized using the interest method over the term of the related debt.
+Amortization - Bond premiums are amortized using the interest method over the term of the related debt for the 2006A, 2006B, and 2006C issues.
+Bond premiums of the 2017A bonds are amortized using the interest method over the 5-year period from issuance to the mandatory redemption date.

 Recognition of revenue - Revenue is recognized when gas is received by the customer at the delivery point.
-The Corporation considers all revenues associated with energy sales to be operating revenues.
-Any revenue that does not meet the definition of operating revenue is considered to be nonoperating revenue.
+The Corporation considers all revenues and expenses associated with energy sales to be operating activities.
+Any revenues or expenses that do not meet the definition of operating activities are considered to be nonoperating activities.